Build your home gym collection with our top 5 bits of kit.

-Lockdown has forced us all to improvise, adapt and overcome lots of different challenges during the 3+ months we have been dealing with Covid-19.
-One challenge being how to try and imitate the training we were doing in the gym, at home.
-Some of us were lucky to have a few bits of equipment lying around collecting dust, but you may not have had anything at all and it’s been great to see people using random household items to increase the resistance of exercises.
+The Ravelin Sports Centre gym has almost every piece of equipment imaginable all within a single space, but many people like to have the option of both working out in the gym and the odd workout at home.
+One challenge is how to try and imitate the training we were doing in the gym, at home.
+Some of us are lucky to have a few bits of equipment lying around collecting dust, but you may not have anything at all and while you can use random household items to increase the resistance of exercises you may want to invest in some gym kit.

 There are some bits of kit within the gym you simply cannot replicate at home, but the majority of workouts will still be highly effective.
 Obviously, you have to take quite a few things into consideration when training at home (such as space, budget and others alike) so I doubt many of us will be purchasing a multi-use jungle gym anytime soon, but here are my top 5 realistic options for building your gym at home.

 1. Resistance bands